Faculty / Staff Resources

 - Suggested Guides for Reference Givers

-- University of Scranton Office of Career Services Employment Recommendation Request Form
+- University of Scranton Center for Career Development Employment Recommendation Request Form

 Supplemental Instructional Materials